Snorkeling, swimming with turtles

 Tulum’s protected beaches

-This is one of the options to visit the beach in Tulum, if you live in an apartment in the city limits.
+This is one of the options to visit the beach in Tulum if you live in an apartment in the city limits.
+The best and hassle-free option if you are willing to pay money and get a great deal of comfort from your vacation.

 How to get there